 Parents of the Bride or Groom

-The marriage of a son or daughter is an important milestone in a parent’s life.
-Moms and dads sometimes decide to immerse prior to a child’s wedding, reflecting on the changes in the family, and the addition of a new son or daughter.
-Mayyim Hayyim has created ceremonies to help parents of the bride or groom articulate this powerful moment.
+The marriage of a child is an important milestone in a parent’s life.
+Parents sometimes decide to immerse prior to a child’s wedding, reflecting on the changes in the family, and the addition of a new child.
+Mayyim Hayyim has created ceremonies to help parents articulate this powerful moment.